mandarpriya/Climate-Analysis/README.md

 https://www.dwd.de/DE/wetter/wetterundklima_vorort/schleswig-holstein_hamburg/hamburg/_node.html
 The data collected  is from the time period  1936-2023 based on daily frequency.

-# Station Hamburg Fuhlsbüttel Latitutde 53.6332 Longitude is 9.33
+# Station i.d. :-  Hamburg Fuhlsbüttel Latitutde 53.6332 Longitude is 9.9881

 # Software:- R studio has been used for the whole analysis